fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 See the the test\_harness [README.md](test_fpga_harness/README.md) for detailed instructions on benchmarking our solution against 2<sup>26</sup> to get the performance number required for the ZPrize competition.
-This section presents a summary of those results.
+The following sections present a summary of those results.

 ## AFI-ids and measured performance